cdktf/cdktf-provider-googlebeta/docs/googleContainerCluster.typescript.md

 - *Type:* boolean | cdktf.IResolvable

-Whether or not to allow Terraform to destroy the instance.
+When the field is set to true or unset in Terraform state, a terraform apply or terraform destroy that would delete the cluster will fail.

-Defaults to true.
-Unless this field is set to false in Terraform state, a terraform destroy or terraform apply that would delete the cluster will fail.
+When the field is set to false, deleting the cluster is allowed.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.32.0/docs/resources/google_container_cluster#deletion_protection GoogleContainerCluster#deletion_protection}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.33.0/docs/resources/google_container_cluster#deletion_protection GoogleContainerCluster#deletion_protection}

 ---